ava9/NLP4740/README.md

 # NLP4740

+Python 2.7 is used to run this project.
-In order to run the demo, please run:
+In order to run the demo, please run (on Unix):
 >> python p1.py

-This will generate 10 unigram sentences and 10 bigram sentences from a random corpus
+or on Windows:
+>> py p1.py